top of page

 Take a virtual trip to The Dentist with this FREE multisensory story!

-Set up a Dentist Role Play Area
+Set up a Dental Role Play Area

 Raising awareness of the pleasure and importance of the radio.